ebaymademepoor/django_milestone_project_myTeam/README.md

 user should they wish to donate to the enhancement of the website or extend their full license.

-Any donations create a record in the database via the subscripions app so it is clear which user donated, when the donation was made and the value.
+Any donations create a record in the database via the subscriptions app so it is clear which user donated, when the donation was made and the value.
 The same occurs when a user subscribes but their license date also gets updated so that they can view form data once more.

-The donation page can be accessed via the footer, where as the link to the subscription page only appears when a users license has expired within the player form section of the profile pages.
+The donation page can be accessed via the footer, where as the link to the subscriptions page only appears when a users license has expired within the player form section of the profile pages.